JimmyWu-Peiyuan/SmartFitnessManager/README.md

 - The user can then choose to measure their daily calories or choose to get recommended a workout.

 If any errors occur during runtime (such as missing modules or dependencies), ensure all packages are installed and check the error log for specific issues.

+### 5.2 Running the console application for calories visualizations
+- The user can also use a console interface to visualize a weekly calories intake and with trends and pie chart
+- Can do so by running `Diet_interface_analysis.py`, which contains a console application.

 ### 6. Deactivating the Virtual Environment
 When you're done using the project, deactivate the virtual environment by running: